 The healthcare industry has changed significantly over time, and we expect the industry to continue to evolve.
 Some of these changes, such as ongoing healthcare reform, adverse changes in governmental or private funding of healthcare products and services, legislation or regulations governing patient access to care and privacy, or the delivery, pricing, or reimbursement approval of pharmaceuticals and healthcare services or mandated benefits, may cause healthcare industry participants to change the amount of our products and services that they purchase or the price they are willing to pay for these offerings.
 In particular, there is significant uncertainty about the likelihood of changes to the Affordable Care Act (the "ACA") in the United States and healthcare laws in general in the United States, including future legislation that may affect or put a cap on future pricing of pharmaceutical products.
 Similarly, Colombian sanitary regulations change significantly over time.
 For instance, the Colombian Ministry of Health has recently issued Decree No. 334/2022 which provides new provisions and requirements for renewal, modification and suspension of sanitary registrations for chemically synthesized medicines, medicinal gases, biological and homeopathic products, information and advertising of medicines and phototherapeutic products.
 Additionally, some external factors have increased delay in medicine approval timeframes.
-While we are unable to predict the likelihood of changes to healthcare industry's pricing, selling, inventory, distribution, or supply policies or practices, or in public or government sentiment for the industry as a whole, could also significantly reduce our revenue and results of operations.
+While we are unable to predict the likelihood of changes to healthcare industry's products, which in turn could have a negative impact on our business, financial condition and results of operations.
+Changes in the healthcare industry's pricing, selling, inventory, distribution, or supply policies or practices, or in public or government sentiment for the industry as a whole, could also significantly reduce our revenue and results of operations.
 In particular, volatility in individual product demand may result from changes in public or private payer reimbursement or coverage.